manoranjanads/strapi_prod/README.md

 **Note:** Above instructions are mostly compatible with GitHub.
 But you also can use GitLab or any other provider as well.

 ### Check API Endpoints
-You can check whether your API responses are working to the public, smply by making a GET request on of the API on your project as follows:
+You can check whether your API responses are working to the public, simply by making a GET request on one of the API on your project as follows:
 *Ex:*

     GET http://strapi.manoranjana.me/about-page
 (Replace your domain and check.)

-If the status is **200 OK** and show the contect body properly, that means you can use these public endpoints to any of your works as required.
+If the status is **200 OK** and show the content body properly, that means you can use these public endpoints to any of your works as required.

 ## How to Contribute